japonaisvolonte-

 Shu

-Once you pass through the little entrance door that you might not notice at first, Shu is a very refined Japanese restaurant.
-Their specialty is kushiage, small skewers that feature the most surprising treats!
-The quality and quantity are both delightful for this adventure to the Land of the Rising Sun.
+Past the little entrance door that you might not suspect at first, Shu is nothing less than a very refined Japanese restaurant.
+Their specialty is kushiage, small skewers with the most surprising ingredients!
+The quality and quantity are both here for this delightful journey to the Land of the Rising Sun.
 Three menus are available: 38 euros, 48 euros, and 56 euros.

 Voir cette publication sur Instagram